ntoll/microrepl/README.rst

 order to drop you into the REPL itself.
 You type Python commands next to the prompt (``>>>``).

+If things don't seem to be working, re-flash your micro:bit using the ``firmware.hex`` file in this directory, and try again.

 You can use the TAB key to auto-complete words.
 For example, if you type ``microbit.sc`` then hit TAB, MicroPython will helpfully complete the word for you, like this: ``microbit.screen``.